smit-sms/Sales-Analysis/README.md

 # Sales-Analysis

 Sales analysis of an ***online electronics store***.
 This project contains basic analysis of the dataset from an online electronic store in US and aims to answer some basic questions that may arise for the store manager/owner giving a much better insight about the store and how to increase the productivity.
 The dataset can be found in the ```Data``` Directory.
 The dataset is of the year 2019 which is monthly segregated.
 The combined dataset is in the  ```all_data.csv``` file.
+Step by step execution can be found in the '[Sales-Analysis.ipynb](https://github.com/smit-sms/Sales-Analysis/blob/main/Sales-Analysis.ipynb)' File.

 ## Main stages of this analysis are: